Spas-Gal/Pi-Homework-Helper/README.md

 # Setup

-1. Clone or download the repository, then create a new venv environment and install the required packages.
+1. Clone or download the repository onto your Raspberry Pi, then create a new venv environment and install the required packages.

 2. Replace the OpenAI key string with your own key